This page was updated on 08 January 2021. To view changes, please see page updates

 If the young person has been a victim of an act of violence, make sure they have information about the support and assistance available from Victim Assist Queensland.
 Refer to Respond to victims of crime.

-If the young person has a disability, the transition officer or Specialist Services coordinator may be involved in:
+If the young person has a disability, the transition officer or Specialist Services clinician may be involved in:

 - a review of the young person’s NDIS plan (Refer to Respond to a child’s disability needs.)